-On February 6, 2013, the National Telecommunications and Information Administration (NTIA) announced the State and Local Implementation Grant Program (SLIGP).
-In order for public safety organizations to enjoy the benefits of SLIGP and meet the March 19, 2013 grant deadline, they must start the planning process immediately.
-The issues are complex encompassing operations, technology, economics, and governance.
-A trusted advisor is needed to assist with the grant application and implementation; an advisor that has the size, experience, and independence to be relied upon.
+A trusted advisor is needed to assist with the decision process; an advisor that has the size, experience, and independence to be relied upon.
 Federal Engineering is that trusted advisor.
-FE has been involved in the largest public safety networks in America and we understand the complexities of endeavors such as the NPSBN.
+FE has been involved in numerous public safety networks in America and we understand the complexities that new technologies such as FirstNet bring about.
 Since 1983, FE has been an advocate of first responders, supporting advancements in the communications networks they rely upon.

 FE is actively supporting the broadband needs of public safety organizations across the country: